Julia Lee (musician): Musical career

 In mid 1946, Lee's Capitol recordings of 1944 became popular among the DJs, so in August Dexter signed her for Capitol and brought her to Hollywood (on the way she and her drummer Samuel "Baby" Lovett wrote "Gotta Gimme Whatcha Got") for the first Capital recording credited to 'Julia Lee and Her Boy Friends'.
 The session musicians included, at different times, the "top-flight" talent: Jay McShann, Vic Dickenson, Benny Carter, Red Norvo, Nappy Lamare, Red Nichols, and Jack Marshall.
+Many of her singles were distributed to radio stations with explicit warnings that the lyrics were "too blue for airing."

-The November 1947 recording session at Capitol generated new popularity with hits such as "King Size Papa" (No. 1 R&B for nine weeks, 1948) and "I Didn't Like It the First Time (The Spinach Song)."
+The November 1947 recording session at Capitol generated new popularity with hits such as "King Size Papa" (No. 1 R&B for nine weeks, 1948) and "I Didn't Like It the First Time (The Spinach Song)," which was a "veiled ode to marijuana."
 (This is when Lee's manager, Johnny Tumino, booked her for gigs in New York and Los Angeles.)
 Lee sang "King Size Papa" at a White House Correspondents' Association dinner on March 5, 1949, before President Truman.

 At Christmas-time 1948, Capitol released "Christmas Spirits" (with its holiday depression theme and risqué "Santa ...
 I could go for your long [pause] whiskers."
 The song peaked at number 16 in the R&B chart in January 1949).
 Lee's last hit was "You Ain't Got It No More" (number 9 in November 1949), subsequent recording sessions that lasted into early 1950s failed to achieve success or show development.
 "Julia remained a hometown girl."
 There are multiple explanations of this, from criminal connections of Milton Morris causing lack of out-of-town performances, to Lee's dislike of travel (she once said that she could only travel if she "can keep one foot on the ground"), to her being just a consistently good singer, bound to eventually start repeating herself, to lack of desire to go the distance (she once stated "If you are not happy, there is no percentage in the big money").
 Dexter said that if Lee were able to get on records sooner, she would have turned into one of the most popular American singers (Dexter produced both Nat King Cole and Frank Sinatra): "How much more effective might she have been had she recorded as a young woman."